 Showdown (showdown)

-If there are still two or more players who have not folded in the end, everyone will show their hands.
-Players will start from:
+If two or more players remain unfolded at the end, all players will reveal their hands.
+Players will then:

 What is the difference between Call and Raise?